sookoothaii/llm-security-firewall/detectors/code_intent_service/README.md

 4. **Feedback Collection:** Requires Redis or PostgreSQL for persistent storage.
 Memory-only mode is available for development.

 5. **Online Learning:** Online learning feature is experimental and requires model fine-tuning capabilities.
+Background learning thread runs automatically if enabled via `DETECTION_ENABLE_ONLINE_LEARNING=true`.

+6. **Integration with Orchestrator:** This service integrates with the Orchestrator Service (Port 8001) for self-learning capabilities.
+False negatives can be automatically submitted to the Orchestrator's learning system via `/api/v1/feedback/submit` endpoint.

 ## Testing